-On December 6, 2021, the Plans entered into a contract for a group annuity to transfer the obligation to pay the remaining retirement benefits of certain specific plan participants in the Plans to a highly rated insurance company (the "2021 Partial Pension Annuitization").
+On December 6, 2021, the Plans entered into a contract for a group annuity to transfer the obligation to pay the remaining retirement benefits of certain specific plan participants in the Plans to a highly rated insurance company (the "Partial Pension Annuitization").
 Upon issuance of the group annuity contracts, the value of each affected retiree's benefit obligation was irrevocably guaranteed by the insurer.
-The plan participants did not have any changes to their benefits as a result of the transfer.
+The plan participants will not have any changes to their benefits as a result of the transfer.
 By irrevocably transferring the obligations to the insurer, the Company reduced its overall pension projected benefit obligation by approximately \$243 million.
 The purchase of group annuity contracts was funded directly by assets of the Plans of approximately \$253 million.

-Prior to the 2021 Partial Pension Annuitization, the Plans had approximately 8,500 participants.
-The 2021 Partial Pension Annuitization eliminated the Plan's obligations to pay retirement benefits to approximately 3,700 participants and resulted in annual savings for the Plans, including for Pension Benefit Guarantee Corporation premiums.
+Prior to the Partial Pension Annuitization, the Plans had approximately 8,500 participants.
+The Partial Pension Annuitization eliminated pension plan volatility for approximately 3,700 retirees and beneficiaries and may result in future annual savings for the Plans, including for Pension Benefit Guarantee Corporation premiums.
 Consistent with our long-term strategy, the Company and the Plans expect to continue to look for opportunities to manage the domestic, qualified non-union pension plans obligations, which may include additional settlements in future years.

-As a result of the 2021 Partial Pension Annuitization, the Company recorded a non-cash, non-operating settlement loss during the fourth quarter of 2021 of approximately \$54.9 million reflecting the accelerated recognition of unamortized losses in these plans from the obligation that was settled.
+As a result of the Partial Pension Annuitization, the Company recorded a non-cash, non-operating settlement loss during the fourth quarter of 2021 of approximately \$54.9 million reflecting the accelerated recognition of unamortized losses in these plans from the obligation that was settled.
+The Company believes the transfer has strengthened its consolidated balance sheet and reduced the risk from volatility in pension plan obligations, while continuing to meet commitments to retirees and beneficiaries.

-During the year ended December 31, 2022 our pension expense was \$10.2 million, which includes a \$12.1 million expense recognition of settlements from lump sum payouts during the year.
-Using our current plan assumptions for the discount rate of 5.70% and an assumed 7.00% return on assets we expect to record expense of \$8.8 million for the year ended December 31, 2023, which excludes expenses of settlement from lump sum payments.
+During the year ended December 31, 2021, our pension expense exclusive of the impacts of the Partial Pension Annuitization, detailed above, was \$4.2 million, which includes a \$9.8 million expense recognition of other settlements from lump sum payouts during the year.
+Using our current plan assumptions for the discount rate of 3.08% and an assumed 5.00% return on assets we expect to record income of \$1.8 million for the year ended December 31, 2022, which excludes potential settlements.